ninabarzh/broomstick/content/posts/badbox.md

 ## Signs a device could be infected

 Detecting a BadBox-infected device isn’t easy, because it survives factory resets and isn’t visible to antivirus.
-That said, some red flags include:
+Some red flags include:

 * The battery or data usage is unusually high even when idle.
 * Pre‑installed apps can’t be uninstalled or disabled.